-Engineered Products' operating income for the second quarter declined by \$1.8 million while operating income for the six months ended April 30, 2012 exceeded the same 2011 period by \$0.6 million.
-The 2012 reported results and margins were negatively impacted by the aforementioned IG spacer consolidation program and roof collapse related expenses as well as the Company's start up spacer facility in Germany.
-The three and six months ended April 30, 2012 saw \$3.7 million and \$6.2 million, respectively, of the combined IG consolidation and roof related expense compared to \$5.2 million of combined facility consolidation and warranty reserve costs in the six months ended April 30, 2011.
-The Company continues to believe that investments in growth opportunities like Germany and plant consolidations like the IG consolidation program will have long-term benefits that will outweigh these current period costs and lead to revenue growth and margin improvements in future years.
+Engineered Products' operating income for the three and nine months ended July 31, 2012 declined compared to the same 2011 periods by \$1.0 million and \$0.5 million, respectively.
+While the 2012 results benefited from the increase in vinyl extrusion sales and favorable changes in warranty estimates, the 2012 reported results and margins were negatively impacted by the aforementioned IG spacer consolidation program and roof collapse related expenses as well as the Company's start up spacer facility in Germany and reduced higher margin non-fenestration IG sales.
+The three and nine months ended July 31, 2012 saw \$2.5 million and \$8.7 million, respectively, of the combined IG consolidation and roof related expense compared to \$3.1 million of combined facility consolidation in the nine months ended July 31, 2011.
+The Company continues to believe that investments in growth opportunities like its Germany facility and plant consolidations like the IG consolidation program will have long-term benefits that will outweigh these current period costs and lead to revenue growth and margin improvements in future years.

-Even in the face of weaker window demand, 2012 same store Net sales increased 16.4% and 5.6%, during the three and six months ended April 30, 2012, respectively, compared to the same 2011 periods from the strong performance of vinyl fenestration extrusions which saw a demand rise from favorable weather and market share gains.
+Even in the face of weaker window demand, 2012 comparable Net sales increased 8.1% and 6.9%, during the three and nine months ended July 31, 2012, respectively, compared to the same 2011 periods from the strong performance of vinyl fenestration extrusions.
 Engineered Products' long-term organic growth programs are focused on driving profitable growth through a single sales and marketing team that is intensely focused on driving continuous improvement of customer satisfaction.
 The Company believes this will drive profitable growth at Engineered Products by furthering the goal of becoming the leading energy efficiency expert in the market by offering customers state-of-the-art engineering, design and marketing support.
+While the Company believes that it is competively strong in its energy efficient product offerings, the higher price points often associated with these higher-end products may limit sales volumes in these times of tight credit conditions and low consumer confidence.
 Engineered Products is in the early stages of its long-term organic growth initiatives but believes they will have a meaningful impact on its long-term growth and profitability.
 The Company will continue to incur expenses and to invest in additional resources at Engineered Products to support this organic growth effort.